harshavardhana/fio/README.md

 # Disk latency benchmarking tool

-Here is an example of how to start this tool by taking `DRIVES` to benchmark, at specified `CONCURRENT` level divided across drives, with total of `NFILES` created across drives as well.
+Here is an example of how to start this tool by taking `DRIVES` to benchmark, at specified `CONCURRENT` level divided across drives, with a total of `NFILES` created across drives as well.
 In the following example we have used `12` drives with `1200` concurrent requests across drives by creating a total of 4million objects per drive.
 Optionally you can also specify the file size you are interested in using `FILESIZE` env.

 ```
 ulimit -n 65535